BMW launches automated driving project in China with Baidu

 "BMW is embarking on a further research project which will pave the way for highly automated driving in China as well," the Munich-based automaker said in a statement.

-"China's fast-expanding urban centers present the engineers with challenges such as multi-level highways."
+"China's fast-expanding urban centres present the engineers with challenges such as multi-level highways."

 Prototype cars developed in this project will initially be operated on urban highways in Beijing and Shanghai.